s.

 • Visual supports

-Over time, these experiences help strengthen executive functioning networks in the brain.
+Over time, these experiences strengthen the brain’s self-management systems.

 The Role of Consistency in Neuroplastic Autism Therapy